Notice: This page requires JavaScript to function properly.

 Here's what the category table looks like:

-Let's take a break from the main task and understand what a JOIN statement is and how to use it.
+Before diving into the task, let's understand what a JOIN statement is and how it works.

-To join 2 tables, they must have a common column between them.
-Let's consider the usage of JOIN using the example of the employees and department tables.
-I'll remind you that their common column is employees.department and departments.name.
+To join two tables, they need to share a common column.
+Let's see how JOIN works using the employees and department tables.
+Their common column is employees.department and departments.name.

 Note